vanshaz12/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-Here is why my project is usefull.
+My project is a simple implementation of the Tic-Tac_toe game.

 ## :computer: [Click here to see my live project](https://vanshaz12.github.io/Tic-Tac-Toe/)